juvalen/mb-checker/DOCKER.md

 |:---------------------------|
 | Jenkins file is configured as to use **jenkinsfile** agent.
 Change it to match your setup. |

-You can push resulting images to your repository.
+You can push resulting images to your own repository.
 Read [JENKINS](JENKINS.md) guide to do it automatically.

 ## Usage